-Date
+(Student's Name) Date

-(Stude ent's Name) (Teacher) (Grade)
+(Teacher) (Grade)

 Dear Parent/Gua ardian,

-are expected to demonst d behavior during the lunch prograspended, or excluded.
+s are expected to demonst who are continually disru 1 1 d behavior during the lunch progran spended, or excluded.

 is the his year.
 THREE V ns governing our lunch program.
-YIOLATIONS MAY RESULT
+The VIOLATIONS MAY RESULT I

-[/] iolation:
+Violation:

 (Lunch Supervisor Signature)

 Consequence: As a result, your child h as been:

 Disciplined in school, a measures. nother violation will resu alt in more severe disciplinary

 Suspended from the lun ch room from to

-(I Lunch will be provided in the In-School Lunch Suspension Room.)
+(I Lunch will be provided in the l In-School Lunch Suspension Room.)

-Excluded from the Lunc ch Program from to
+to

-at lunch in school during these days.)
+(Your child cannot ea at lunch in school during these days.)

 Please Sign:

 (Stude ent's Signature)

 (Parer nt/Guardian Signature)